Fourth person facing charges in Jasmine Wilson homicide investigation

-A fourth arrest has been made in the Jasmine Wilson homicide investigation.
+A fourth arrest has been made in the Jasmine Wilson homicide investigation - but her grieving mother is pleading for anyone who knows the killer to come forward.

 Police say a 47-year-old woman has been charged with perverting the course of justice and will appear in the Whanganui District Court on Tuesday, September 10.